Dharshana-1511/Amazon-Automation-Framework/README.md

-# Amazon Product Search Automation using Java Selenium
+#Amazon Product Search Automation using Java Selenium

-📌 Objective
+#Objective
 This project automates a basic e-commerce workflow on **Amazon** using **Selenium WebDriver with Java**.
 It demonstrates handling of dynamic web elements, use of explicit waits, and basic validation with screenshot capture.

----

-🧪 Automated Scenario
+#Automated Scenario
 The following workflow is automated:

 1. Navigate to the Amazon homepage